core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}

-When using the pairwise mode of Group OSCORE, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.
+When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{mess-processing}}, with the modifications described in this section.

 The pairwise mode takes advantage of an existing security context for the group mode to establish a security context shared exclusively with any other member.
 In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme; for example signature with ECDSA, and encryption using AES-CCM with key derived with ECDH.
 The pairwise mode does not support intermediary verification of source authentication or integrity.

 The pairwise mode MAY be supported.
-The pairwise mode MUST be supported by endpoints that support the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance, for responses after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of [I-D.ietf-core-groupcomm-bis]).
+The pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance, for responses after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).
 An endpoint implementing only a silent server does not support the pairwise mode.

 The pairwise mode protects messages between two members of a group, essentially following {{RFC8613}}, but with the following notable differences: